Jeff Dunham: Seamus

 Seamus is a grumpy, beer-drinking, Irish infant who first appears in Relative Disaster, which was filmed in Ireland.
 Dunham, himself an adopted child, introduces him as a son that he has adopted in order to "pay it forward".
 Despite being an infant, he is a belligerent heavy drinker, traits with which Dunham pokes fun at Irish stereotypes.
 Dunham also establishes Seamus as a fan of United States President Donald Trump in order to poke fun at Trump, Hillary Clinton, and the 2016 United States presidential election.

 Larry the Adviser

 Larry is the personal adviser to Donald Trump.
 He has unkempt orange hair, big bulgy eyes and has a cigarette in one hand.
 Jeff lightly shakes him to give the feeling of jitteriness.
 Larry is constantly on edge and is implied to be unnerved for having worked with Trump for "four hours".
 He nevertheless "supports" the president.

-Others

-Other characters that Dunham has voiced include Little Peanut, a miniature version of Peanut that Dunham has used to counter Peanut's use of Little Jeff; and an unseen worm inside a bottle of tequila, both of which he has used, for example, in his appearance on A&E's An Evening at The Improv.